Bug Out Survival Bag

 A first aid kit contains a collection of medical supplies and other items for medical emergency.
 A homemade kit can contain various medical supplies obtained differently.
 Although pharmacies or stores offer first-aid kits, they may contain low-quality and lesser amounts of items for treating minor injuries at home.

 A bug out bag kit can be customized.
 It could contain more than the required medical supplies.
-However, the amount of items that can be found in home made first aid kid may vary according to the experiences of owner and intended users.
+However, the number of items that can be found in homemade first aid kid may vary according to the experiences of owner and intended users.

 A first aid kit can be optimized by users.
 It can be expanded with other useful items that can be used in treating wounds, bruises or injuries.
 Bandages and dressings are the common items that can be found in a first aid kit.
 Dressings should be sterile when they are used to protect wounds.
 Gauze roller bandages, adhesive bandages, triangular bandages and elastic bandages are types of items that can be applied to secure a dressing.
 Nevertheless, popular less-costly adhesive bandages with dressing such as Band-Aid could be integrated in a first aid kit.